Students: Bastiaan Barteling | Peter-Bart van Burik | Chris van Zandvoort

 Module 2.3 (Bonding system – Adhesive regulator)

-To make sure a consistent and correct amount of adhesive is dispensed, a regulator has been put in place.
-This regulator is the Fisnar DC100.
-The regulator regulates the amount of air pressure that is put on the back of the syringe (in which the adhesive is placed).
+To make sure a consistent and correct amount of adhesive is dispensed, a regulator (Fisnar DC100) is used.
+This machine regulates the amount of air pressure used to push out adhesive.